What a system actually is

 When small business owners audit their weeks honestly, the same categories of time loss appear.
 Systems address each of them.

 The first is information retrieval.
-Hours disappear searching for things that should be easy to find — a client's previous conversation, the status of a proposal, who was supposed to follow up on what.
-A single system that holds customer context in one place eliminates this entirely.
-Every interaction, every note, every touchpoint attached to one record that anyone on the team can access in seconds.
+Hours disappear while you search for things that should be easy to find: a client's previous conversation, the status of a proposal, who was supposed to follow up on what.
+A single system that holds customer context in one place—every interaction, every note, every touchpoint attached to one record that anyone on the team can access in seconds—eliminates this entirely.

 The second is follow-up management.
 Left to manual tracking, follow-ups either happen inconsistently or don't happen at all.
 A lead responds positively and then hears nothing for two weeks because life got in the way.
 A proposal goes out and is never followed up.
 A system that automatically creates and assigns follow-up tasks removes the reliance on memory, which is the least reliable system a small business can run on.

 The third is internal coordination.
-Owners spend significant time relaying information to their teams — briefing team members on where a client is in the process, explaining what was discussed in the last meeting, telling someone what needs to happen next.
+Owners spend significant amounts of time relaying information to their teams—briefing team members on where a client is in the process, explaining what was discussed in the last meeting, or telling someone what needs to happen next.
 When the system holds that context, the briefing happens automatically.
 The team can see what the owner can see, and the owner stops being the router of all information.

 What it looks like in practice

 A small business that has moved its customer-facing work into a proper system starts the day differently.
-The owner opens one place and sees the whole picture: which deals are active, which follow-ups are due today, which clients haven't been contacted in too long.
-The information is just there — no assembly required.
+The owner opens one place and sees the whole picture: which deals are active, which follow-ups are due today, and which clients haven't been contacted in too long.
+The information is just there—no assembly required.

 Follow-ups go out on time because they're triggered automatically.
 Proposals are tracked because the pipeline captures them.
 Nothing falls through the cracks because the cracks have been closed by design, not held shut by attention.